dogweather/forkful/content/en/go/comparing-two-dates.md

 {{< edit_this_page >}}

 ## What & Why?

-Comparing two dates is a common task where you analyze the difference between two points in time.
-Programmers often do this for tasks like scheduling, deadline tracking, or calculating durations.
+Comparing two dates means checking how they relate: is one earlier, later, or the same as the other?
+Programmers do this to handle deadlines, schedule events, or track durations.

 ## How to:

-Let's dive right into it: the Go's time package is ideal for this, with its `After`, `Before`, and `Equal` methods.
-Here's a small code snippet demonstrating these:

 ```Go
 package main